How to buy

 |

 Recommended for: Most train journeys all over Europe.
 Phone lines open: 09:00-17:00 Mondays to Fridays, closed weekends.
 Personal callers: No. Website: www.internationalrail.com.
 Member of AERA.
-Email: sales@internationalrail.com Plus points: International Rail are equipped with multiple ticketing systems, including the French (SNCF), Spanish (Renfe), Italian (Trenitalia), German (DB) & Belgian (SNCB) rail ticketing & reservations systems.
-That means they can access the cheap tickets for most of Western Europe and much of eastern Europe, unlike some other agencies equipped with only one country's system.
+Email: sales@internationalrail.com Plus points: International Rail have multiple ticketing systems, including French (SNCF), Spanish (Renfe), Italian (Trenitalia), German (DB) & Belgian (SNCB), so they can access cheap fares for most of Western Europe and much of eastern Europe, unlike some other agencies equipped with only one country's system.
 Can send tickets anywhere in the world.
 Limitations: Only open office hours.
-Booking fee: They charge a £10 booking fee for bookings under £100, £20 for £100-£300, £30 above £300.
+Booking fee: £10 booking fee for bookings under £100, £20 for £100-£300, £30 above £300.
 Ticket delivery & collection: Tickets can be sent to any address worldwide. £10 courier fee for overnight delivery to UK addresses.
 However, Eurostar and many European tickets can be emailed as e-tickets, saving time and courier fees. |

 |